additiveinverse/placeguntohead/contents/articles/below-me-reds.md

 and
 in his own blood
 scrawled the words

 > "too much caffiene, nicotine, and sodium"

-then began dancing his best vaudville softshoe
+then began dancing his best vaudeville softshoe
 with his newly created signage
 all the while
 his head back